mman/venus-mqtt-telegraf-timescaledb/README.md

 ```

 Topics and other complex columns can be extracted to separate tables and visualized by creating auto joining views as outlined for example here: https://github.com/influxdata/telegraf/tree/master/plugins/outputs/postgresql#tag-table-with-view.

-### Visualizing TimescaleDB data in Grafana

-TODO: See above...

 ## Playground: Telegraf -> InfluxDB -> Grafana